 Learn how to layer!
 It’s not really necessary to buy a whole new wardrobe to go skiing, you just need to have a few good layers of decent outdoor clothing.

-Look for a good base layer like merino wool or polyester shirts and tights (see my base base layers here).
+Look for a good base layer like merino wool or polyester shirts and tights.
 Over that you’ll want to add an insulation layer like a fleece or puffy jacket.

-Alright let me first say that spending over 100 days a season teaching skiing, this is the single best thing you can do to enjoy your time on the slopes.
+Alright, first let me first say that after spending over 100 days a season teaching skiing, this is the single best thing you can do to enjoy your time on the slopes.

 The first time I ever hit the slopes was with a friend and his family.
 I was 19.
 He spent about 30 minutes showing me how to use a tow rope (yeah, old school) and do the pizza wedge which I am pretty sure I just failed at.